IkramSen/dag-analyzer/code_gen/README.md

 ## Task code generation

-The task code is at its turn devided between initialization part and the reccurrent part.
+The task code is at its turn divided between initialization part and the recurrent part.
 The initialization part is in charge to initialize all semaphores and lunching threads within the same task.
 As in the following example :